ScratchEverywhere/ScratchEverywhere/README.md

 ### Get up and running for Vita

-Download the `scratch-vita.vpk` file from the releases tab (Or the build artifact in the actions tab for nightly), transfer it over to the Vita's storage, and install it using VitaShell on your Vita.
+Download the `scratch-vita.vpk` file from the releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-vita/main/Scratch%20Everywhere!%20Vita%20Nightly.zip), transfer it over to the Vita's storage, and install it using VitaShell on your Vita.

 Put your Scratch Projects in `ux0:data/scratch-vita/` (you will need to create the folder yourself).